Almost all orbits of the Collatz map attain almost bounded values: Introduction

 As with Proposition \ref{tv-bound}, it is possible that the bound in Proposition \ref{f-decay} could be improved, perhaps to as far as $O(\exp(-cn))$ for some $c>0$.
 However, we will not need or pursue such a bound here.

-The author is supported by NSF grant DMS-1764034 and by a Simons Investigator Award, and thanks Marek Biskup for useful discussions, and Ben Green, Alex Kontorovich, Alexandre Patriota, Sankeerth Rao, Mary Rees, Lior Silberman,and several anonymous commenters on his blog for corrections and other comments.
+The author is supported by NSF grant DMS-1764034 and by a Simons Investigator Award, and thanks Marek Biskup for useful discussions, and Ben Green, Matthias Hippold, Alex Kontorovich, Lech Mazur, Alexandre Patriota, Sankeerth Rao, Mary Rees, Lior Silberman, and several anonymous commenters on his blog for corrections and other comments.
+We are especially indebted to the anonymous referee for a careful reading and many useful suggestions.